RicardoTurco/WebSocket_BASIC/README.md

 Execute these instructions on each one:

-Create and activate virtualenv
+- Create and activate virtualenv

-(using Python 3.7 version - in 03/03/2020)
+- This next 3 steps are OPTIONAL, but HIGH recommended !!!
+1) python -m pip install --upgrade pip
+2) pip install -U setuptools
+3) pip install wheel

-pip install -r requirements.txt;
+- pip install -r requirements.txt;

 RUNNING THE "HELLO" METHOD: